 I know so many people who feel just this way about writing.
 I always wanted to write, they tell me.
 Or, Writing a novel is on my bucket list.
 Or, I would write if I could find the time.

 As Susan tells me, Five minutes counts.
 Three minutes counts.

-Sitting down on the piano bench, playing some scales, opening the book of melodies and banging one out (which usually leads to one more and sometimes another and another), this is the way, too, to begin a writing project, no matter how ambitious.
+Sitting down on the piano bench, playing some scales, opening the book of melodies and banging one out (which usually leads to one more melody and sometimes another and another), this method can also help, as you begin a writing project, no matter how ambitious.

 If you would like to write, or write more, I can help.